AshDobrenen/AshDobrenen.github.io/_pages/about.md

 github-color: "#171516"
 blogger-color: "#F37100"
 ---
 I am a student at Virginia Wesleyan University working on my Bachelors of Science in Computer Science, where I will be graduating from in 2022.
 I have learned Java, C++, Python, HTML, PHP, MySQL, and many other programming languages there.
 I have had an internship in Security Engineering with CVS/Aetna, and am currently participating in an REU program for Computer Science at Old Dominion University.
-I am working with <a href="https://www.cs.odu.edu/~vashok/" class="button"/> Dr. Vikas Ashok</a> at <a href="https://oducsreu.github.io/" class="button"/> ODU's REU program.</a>
 <footer class="major">
   <ul class="actions specoals">
-    <a href="/ResumeAnnaDobrenen6232022.pdf" class="button"/> Resume(pdf)
+    <a href="/ResumeAnnaDobrenen6232022.pdf" class="button"/> Resume(pdf)</a>
+    <a href="https://www.cs.odu.edu/~vashok/" class="button"/> Dr. Vikas Ashok(Faculty advisor at ODU)</a>
+    <a href="https://oducsreu.github.io/" class="button"/> ODU's REU program</a>
    </ul>
   </footer>